 How do you have all this spare time to photograph your dinner?

-Great question.
 I work full time as a freelance recipe developer, food stylist, and food photographer.
 While I was working part time immediately after I graduated uni, I was offered a small job creating monthly content for a social media firm, so I lived at home, leeched off my parents, and ran with it.
-Over time, and with a HUGE amount of practice, I have built up my skillset, and my clients.
-Freelancing is definitely a higher stakes way to live, but I can’t imagine doing anything else.
+Over time, and with a huge amount of practice, I have built up my skillset, and my clients.

 What camera do you use?

-Let me preface this by saying that what you’re doing is more important than what camera you’re using – I spent the first three years of my photography journey with a super basic, cropped format SLR with a kit lens.
-I think this is honest the best way to learn if you’re an absolute novice, as I was.
+Let me preface this by saying that I think what you’re doing is more important than what camera you’re using – I spent the first three years of my photography journey with a super basic, cropped format SLR with a kit lens.
+I think this is honestly the best way to learn if you’re a beginner, as I was, and still am in a lot of ways.
 I have zero patience for manuals or YouTube videos, so for me personally, it was ideal to learn by doing, and to do it gradually.

 I have nothing to contribute to the Canon vs Nikon debate – I know nothing of tech specs, and Nikon is all I’ve ever known and used.
 The only advice I can give is the advice I received – pick them up, and see which one feels the most natural and logical to you.